nalbam/deepracer-board/architecture.md

 - Create and update leagues
 - Set league details (title, logo, dates)
 - View all leagues
+- Unique identification through league code
+- League logo URL setting and preview

 ### Racer Management

 - Add racers to leagues
 - Update racer lap times
-- Automatically track best lap times
+- Automatically track best lap times (preserves existing best time when updating with slower time)
+- Racer deletion functionality
+- Unique identification through email

 ### Leaderboard

 - Display racers sorted by lap time
-- Real-time updates
+- Real-time updates every 5 seconds
 - Visual effects for new records or new challengers
+- Trophy icon for top 3 racers
+- Auto-scroll functionality to show all participants

 ### Timer

-- Precise lap time tracking
+- Precise lap time tracking (millisecond precision)
 - Record, save, and manage lap times
-- Visual indicators for time limits
+- Visual indicators for time limits (yellow and red warnings)
 - Keyboard shortcuts for timer controls
+- Best lap time and last lap time display
+- Lap time cancellation and rejection functionality
+- Sound effects for new records

 ## Data Flow

 1. Users interact with the React frontend
 2. API calls are made to the API Gateway endpoints
 3. Lambda functions process the requests
+   - Leagues function: Create, retrieve, update, delete leagues
+   - Racers function: Create, retrieve, update, delete racers and manage lap times
 4. Data is stored in or retrieved from DynamoDB
+   - Leagues table: Stores league information
+   - Racers table: Stores racer information and lap times
 5. Results are returned to the frontend
 6. Frontend updates the UI accordingly
+   - Visual effects for new records or new challengers
+   - Racers sorted by lap time

+## Visual Effects and User Experience

+- **Pollen Component**: Colorful particle animation effects for celebrations
+- **Popup Component**: Notifications for new records or new challengers
+- **Logo Component**: Popup effect highlighting league logo and title
+- **Sound Effects**: Audio feedback for new records
+- **Auto-scroll**: Automatic scrolling to specific racers to draw attention
+- **QR Code**: QR code for easy access to league pages

 ## Deployment